hrzndhrn/recode/README.md

 * `SinglePipe` corrects single pipes
 * `TestFileExt` renames test file extensions to `*.exs`

-It is also possible to run `recode` in a none-autocorect mode to just lint your code.
+It is also possible to run `recode` in a none-autocorrect mode to just lint your code.

 ## Installation